Please complete your profile to unlock commenting and other important features.

 Where: 7770, boulevard LaSalle

-Reason To Visit: This 30-hectare park in the Sud-Ouest offers stunning views of the Lachine Rapids.
-You can watch the water rushing by from several lookout points, plus the sound of the rushing water provides a peaceful backdrop for your ride.
-In the summer months, the park is home to a wide variety of bird species, including herons and ducks.
+Reason to visit: Spread over 30 hectares in the Sud-Ouest, this park offers prime views of the Lachine Rapids.
+You can watch the water from several lookout points, plus the rushing water makes for a peaceful soundtrack to your ride.
+During the summer months, the park is home to a wide variety of bird species, including herons and ducks.

 Parc de la Promenade-Bellerive